Speedup of Distributed Algorithms for Power Graphs in the CONGEST Model: Introduction

-We use {\em aggregation functions} whose goal is reducing the size of the computation of $w$ for each vertex in its $k/2$-hop-neighborhood, from $\Delta^{k/2}$ to a much smaller value, ideally, $O(1)$.
-Various algorithms can be decomposed into basic steps that perform such operations as checking whether a variable of a vertex appears in its $k$-hop-neighborhood, summing the number of certain value, computing maximum or minimum, etc. In such cases, rather then collecting the entire $k$-hop-neighborhood information and then computing a function locally, aggregation functions can be applied iteratively and distributedly.
+Various algorithms can be decomposed into basic steps that perform such operations as checking whether a variable of a vertex appears in its $k$-hop-neighborhood, summing the number of certain value, computing maximum or minimum, etc. In such cases, rather than collecting the entire $k$-hop-neighborhood information and then computing a function locally, aggregation functions can be applied iteratively and distributively.
 For example, consider a function for computing the maximum of variables in the $k$-hop-neighborhood.
 In this case, $w$ who is in the middle of a $k$-length path between $u$ and $v$ applies the function iteratively and locally on all vertices in the $k/2$-hop-neighborhood of $w$.
 The vertex $w$ sends the result to all its immediate neighbors, including the one that is at distance $k/2-1$ from $v$.
 Then this vertex computes the maximum of the maxima it received from its neighbors, and sends it to its own neighbors, one of which is at distance $k/2-2$ from $v$.
 After $k/2$ such rounds, $v$ receive the maximum value in its $k$-hop-neighborhood.